It’s time to discuss a sex reality check we don’t often think about until it’s too late: post-sex cleanup.

 Keeping a stash of “special hand towels” or wet wipes in your nightstand is a handy way to stay on top of things, whether your sexual escapades are planned or spontaneous.

-Speaking of putting things into your vagina, never — and I do mean never — douche after sex.
+If you’re thinking about cleaning inside your vagina, never — and I do mean never — douche after sex.

 Douching can increase your odds of developing an infection, pelvic inflammatory disease, pregnancy complications, and even cervical cancer.